Rukhsanaashhad/rag-based-book-assistant/docs/03-module-3-nvidia-isaac/02-week-8.md

 ## Introduction to Isaac ROS

+### What is Isaac ROS?
--   **What is Isaac ROS?**: Overview of Isaac ROS, its benefits, and how it leverages NVIDIA GPUs for accelerated computing.
+Overview of Isaac ROS, its benefits, and how it leverages NVIDIA GPUs for accelerated computing.

+### Isaac ROS Packages
--   **Isaac ROS Packages**: Exploring key packages for perception, navigation, and manipulation.
+Exploring key packages for perception, navigation, and manipulation.

 ## Accelerated Perception with Isaac ROS

+### Deep Learning Inference
--   **Deep Learning Inference**: Using Isaac ROS for accelerated deep learning inference with pre-trained models.
+Using Isaac ROS for accelerated deep learning inference with pre-trained models.

+### Stereo Depth Estimation
--   **Stereo Depth Estimation**: Implementing real-time depth perception using stereo cameras.
+Implementing real-time depth perception using stereo cameras.

+### Object Detection and Tracking
--   **Object Detection and Tracking**: Leveraging Isaac ROS for robust object detection and tracking in simulated and real-world environments.
+Leveraging Isaac ROS for robust object detection and tracking in simulated and real-world environments.

 ## Integration with Isaac Sim

+### Synthetic Data for Training
--   **Synthetic Data for Training**: How to use Isaac Sim to generate synthetic data for training Isaac ROS perception models.
+How to use Isaac Sim to generate synthetic data for training Isaac ROS perception models.

+### End-to-End Simulation
--   **End-to-End Simulation**: Building a complete simulation pipeline from sensor data generation in Isaac Sim to perception processing with Isaac ROS.
+Building a complete simulation pipeline from sensor data generation in Isaac Sim to perception processing with Isaac ROS.

 ### Example: Isaac ROS VSLAM Configuration (YAML)